stefpiatek/flask-mdt-app/design/design rationale.md

 - Flask web application would meet the majority of the requirements.
     - No extra software installation by users.
     - Support can be offered by the department.
-- The project is carried out iteratively in using a waterfall model
+- The project is carried out iteratively

 ## Python modules, flask extensions, CSS and javascript